TannerBarcelos/software-engineering-resources/operations/devops/containers/kubernetes/pods/README.md

 > If using VSCode, a lot of features are enabled for syntax highlighting, auto-complete and completion, hints etc. if you enable the Yaml and Kubernetes extensions

-## what about pods that need more configuration for their container?
+### what about pods that need more configuration for their container?

+i.e environment variables, ports, volumes etc. These are all added in the container configuration section of the pod yaml file.

 Postgres is a good example, see snippet below